Sabahudin Delalić: Volleyball career

-Delalić began playing sitting volleyball with the club SDI Spid in 1996, and was called-up to the Bosnia and Herzegovina national sitting volleyball team the same year.
-He became one of their leading players in subsequent years, having recorded 148 appearances by 2019, a joint-record held along with Ismet Godinjak, Dževad Hamzić and Adnan Manko.
+Delalić began playing sitting volleyball with the club SDI Spid in 1996, and was called up to the Bosnia and Herzegovina national sitting volleyball team the same year.
+He became one of the national team's leading players in subsequent years, having recorded 148 appearances by 2019, a joint-record held along with Ismet Godinjak, Dževad Hamzić and Adnan Manko.
 He became the team's captain in 2001 and contributed to their successes at numerous international competitions, having won a total of 27 international medals by the time of the 2024 Summer Paralympics.

 Delalić helped the Bosnian sitting volleyball team to a bronze medal at the European Championships in 1997, which was followed by a gold medal in 1999 and further titles in 2001, 2003, 2005, 2007, 2009, 2011, 2013, and 2015.
-After a bronze in 2017, and a silver in 2019, Delalić helped Bosnia win another title in 2021 and their 11th European Championship in 2023.
+After a bronze in 2017 and a silver in 2019, Delalić helped Bosnia win another title in 2021 and their 11th European Championship in 2023.
 He also has competed for Bosnia many times at the World Para Volleyball Championship, helping them win bronze in 1998, gold in 2002, 2006, and 2014, and silver in 2010, 2018, and 2022.

 Delalić has competed for Bosnia at every Summer Paralympics since 2000, contributing to their gold medals in 2004 and 2012, silver medals in 2000, 2008, 2016, and 2024, and a bronze medal in 2020.
 From 2000 to 2016, Bosnia reached the finals at every Paralympics, and Delalić is one of five Bosnians – along with Godinjak, Hamzić, Manko, and Asim Medić – to have won seven career Paralympic medals.
-His club, SDI Spid has also been successful, having won 18 national championships by 2016.
+His club, SDI Spid, has also been successful, having won 18 national championships by 2016.

 Delalić has received many honors for his success in Bosnian sitting volleyball, being named the Bosnian Para Athlete of the Year in 1999, 2003, and 2023, as well as the Male Para Athlete of the Year in the Sarajevo Canton in 2014.
 He was honored as the Best Setter at the 2015 European Championships, 2022 World Championships, and the 2023 Men's EuroLeague.
 He served as the flagbearer for Bosnia and Herzegovina at the 2008 and 2012 Paralympics.
 He was given the Recognition award from World ParaVolley in 2020, for "the recipient's significant contribution towards and development of sitting volleyball," and in 2023, he was given the organization's Distinguished Service award.
 He has also received the Sixth of April Sarajevo Award and the Golden Lily plaque.
 Delalić serves as President of the Paralympic Committee of Bosnia and Herzegovina and is a member of the board of directors of the national sitting volleyball team.

 Personal life

 Delalić is also active in politics.
-He was a member of the Party of Democratic Action (SDA) and served as the chairman of the Sarajevo City Council as well as on the Assembly of Sarajevo Canton.
+A member of the Party of Democratic Action (SDA), he was elected the chairman of the Sarajevo City Council in March 2013.
+He later resigned from the City Council in November 2014 to assume office as a member of the Assembly of Sarajevo Canton.
+He served in that position until November 2022.